codyspate/codyspate.com/posts/first.md

 positions. (?!?! <-- my thoughts exactly) I eventually found a posting for a junior dev with no experience needed ... "unpaid".
-Being a new civilian, I was very stressed at not having a job at the moment, and I did not want to start working somewhere that would cause me to put this goal of being and engineer on hold, so I went and interviewed for the unpaid position.
+Being a new civilian, I was very stressed at not having a job at the moment, and I did not want to start working somewhere that would cause me to put this goal of being an engineer on hold, so I went and interviewed for the unpaid position.
 I didn't know at the time, but this would end up being one of the best decision I ever made.